 Antibiotics are often considered as first-line or second-line treatment.
 First-line treatments, such as most penicillins, are often the first antibiotics prescribed for an infection because they are statistically effective while having limited side effects.
 Typically, first-line antibiotics are part of a standard set of treatments.

-First-line treatments may also be effective against a range of bacteria, increasing the odds of it being successful in treating the infection.
+First-line treatments may also be effective against a range of bacteria, increasing the odds of being successful in treating the infection.

 However, if a first-line antibiotic is not effective, a second-line treatment may be used to clear the infection.
-These antibiotics can be more effective, but in many cases, they are more expensive than the first-line antibiotics.
+These antibiotics can be more effective, but in many cases, they are more expensive than first-line antibiotics.